Tulsa, OK Demographics

 A map of Tulsa's Population by Race

-Of the 843 places in Oklahoma, Tulsa is the 2nd most populous.
+Tulsa is ranked the 2nd most populous place in Oklahoma, out of 846 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Tulsa was ranked the 2nd most populous place in the 2020 Census.

 Tulsa's White Population